ritik3131/CCBS/README.md

 In this first user has to login through the IIT Bhubaneswar mail Id then it will redirect the user to a user profile page where the user can see its details and the history of bookings he has done in past.

 If the user wants to create a booking slot in CC then the time and availability of its booking will depend on its role.
-User has three
+User has three different type of roles .